Clémence Bois

 Abstract

 Maritime transport is a cornerstone of globalization but also a major source of localized air pollution in port cities.
-We exploit the Red Sea crisis of December 2023—an abrupt geopolitical shock that sharply reduced vessel arrivals in European ports—to identify the causal effect of maritime traffic on urban pollution.
-Combining ship-level AIS with high-frequency pollution and weather data for 613 ports, we estimate that shipping substantially increases nitrogen oxides: a 1,000 DWT rise in hourly traffic raises daily NO₂ by 0.025 µg/m³, with effects detectable up to 10 km.
-Counterfactuals suggest shipping accounts for around 8% of ambient NO₂ on average and over 50% in major hubs.
-We find no robust causal effects for SO₂ or PM, pointing to NOx as the primary local externality of shipping.
-Port-level designs reveal much sharper effects than city-wide analyses, indicating that naive city-scale designs understate true external costs.
+While the contribution of shipping emissions has been widely studied through inventories and case studies, causal evidence on their impact on ambient air concentration remains scarce.
+This paper exploits the Red Sea crisis of December 2023, a large and unexpected geopolitical shock that sharply reduced vessel arrivals in European ports, to identify the causal effect of maritime traffic on urban pollution.
+We assemble a novel daily panel dataset covering 613 ports, combining ship-level Automatic Identification System (AIS) records with high-frequency pollution and meteorological data.
+Our estimates show that shipping substantially increases nitrogen oxides in European ports: a 1,000 DWT rise in hourly traffic raises daily average NO2 concentrations by 0.017 µg/m3, with effects detectable up to 4 km.
+Counterfactual estimates suggest shipping accounts for about 4% of ambient NO2 on average, implying substantial localized health costs.
+No robust causal effects are found for SO2 or particulate matter, underscoring that NOx emissions appear as the primary local externality of maritime transport.
+Finally, comparing city- and port-level analyses highlights the importance of spatial granularity, reflecting a trade-off between spatial dilution and broader urban confounding.
+While city-level regressions capture the overall pollution environment of port cities, the port-level approach uncovers more spatially concentrated effects that are more tightly linked to maritime activity.

 Policy contributions & reports